 Every year, crab pots and other fishing gear are lost in our sounds.
 The Federation and local partners work to remove these pots, which are hazardous to boats and marine life.

-Since 2014, the Federation has led the Lost Fishing Gear Recovery Project in an effort to remove lost crab pots from North Carolina sounds.
+Since 2014, the Federation has led the Lost Fishing Gear Recovery Project to remove lost crab pots from North Carolina sounds.
 Crab pots can become lost in a variety of ways, including large weather events.
 With the help of various partners, commercial fishermen are hired to collect the pots during the pot closure period.
 This project creates opportunities for work during slower times of the year due to colder waters and what is now a month-long blue crab fishery closure, which is longer than in years past.

 NC Coastal Federation works to remove lost crab pots with the help of fishermen – WNCT9